 When Is It Worth It To Build Custom Software?

 Building and maintaining custom software can be a pretty big investment of time and money.
 Custom solutions aren’t just for big, established companies.
-Many startup business models depend on custom software development.
+Many startup business models depend on custom software development using platforms like Ruby on Rails.
 We’ve had lots of conversations with decision-makers in a variety of situations, and we know where you’re coming from.
 Making the decision to build a software solution comes with excitement and some anxiety.
 The fear of failure: fear of wasting your time and money on something that doesn’t make a difference--or that makes a difference in the wrong direction.
 The excitement of creating something uniquely valuable that differentiates your company or product year after year.
 It’s the kind of decision that can keep you awake at night, no matter what you choose to do.

 Are you on the verge of making the decision to build a custom software solution?
 However you end up solving your problem--whether it’s buying a software solution off the shelf, or building custom software--it’s time to tame your feelings and organize your thoughts.
 We’ve found that thinking through a few key questions helps you to make a build-versus-buy decision you can live with.